obrhubr/nyt-connections-deutsch/README.md

 ## Creating new Puzzles

+A second page under `/add` allows the user to sign in with credentials, powered by the Firebase authentification service.
+Only certain users are allowed to upload puzzles, restricting the access.

+Once the correct username and password have been provided the user can fill out category names and the corresponding words and upload the puzzle at the end.

 | The puzzle creation screen | A few words filled in |
 :-------------------------:|:-------------------------:
 ![Puzzle creation page](.github/creation.png) | ![Partially filled out puzzle](.github/partial.png) |

 ## Analytics

+Firebase allows us to send custom events, that track the users progress with the puzzle.
+We identify the user with a specific UUID at the beginning of the session.

+When the user makes a mistake or category an event with the puzzle id and user id is sent.
+At the end of the game a summary with the mistakes and puzzle id is sent to the server.

+This allows us to track which categories are harder or are solved first for example.